 What Is a Car Accident Lawsuit?

 If you’re hurt in a car accident and incur medical bills, lost wages, or pain and suffering as a result, Texas law permits you to file a claim for damages against the person responsible for causing the crash.
 Through this legal process, you may recover compensation for your financial losses and other impacts related to the incident.
+The results of car accident lawsuits on Texas highways often include compensation for medical bills, lost wages, and other damages through settlements or courtroom verdicts.

 How Long Does an Injury Claim Take to Settle?